Gregor-Mendel-Institute/SNPmatch/README.md

 The SNPmatch uses various python packages (numpy, pandas, pygwas, vcfnp).
 The main SNP database should be a HDF5 file with specific keys.
 Mainly read using pygwas package.

+Database SNPs for the Regmap and 1001genomes dataset can be downloaded [here](https://gmioncloud-my.sharepoint.com/personal/uemit_seren_gmi_oeaw_ac_at/_layouts/15/guestaccess.aspx?folderid=0ca806e676c154094992a9e89e5341d43&authkey=AXJPl6GkD8vNPDZJwheb6uk)

 ### Input files

-Database SNPs need to be formatted as HDF5 file using pygwas.
+Database SNPs need to be formatted as HDF5 file using pygwas or download the existing ones above.
 Currently, SNPmatch takes two file formats, BED and VCF for sample markers.
 Example input files are given in sample_files folder in git repo.
 Briefly, BED files should be three tab-separated column with chr, position and genotype given below.

 ```